-I’m a linguistics phd student and a teaching assistant at the Center for Cognitive Science of Language at the University of Nova Gorica.
+I’m a third year phd student of linguistics and a young researcher at the Center for Experimental, Formal and Theoretical Linguistics at the University of Nova Gorica.

 Currently I am a visiting scholar at the University of Connecticut.